metasyn/memex/content/entries/projects/sanfreo-euroling.md

 ### interface

-from the sonic engine, we have 6 outputs (the 6 different octaves of the original oscillator). from the timing engine, we have 8 steps that will be triggered every so often. when they are triggered, they will let their current out through the multiplexers common output into our audio output. the 6 pitches and 8 steps are each assigned to their own cord which comes out of the top of the synthesizer. there are 6 columns of vertically connected breadboard strips. by patching different combinations of the cables, you can create different sequences and rythms.
+from the sonic engine, we have 6 outputs (the 6 different octaves of the original oscillator). from the timing engine, we have 8 steps that will be triggered every so often. when they are triggered, they will let their current out through the multiplexers common output into our audio output. the 6 pitches and 8 steps are each assigned to their own cord which comes out of the top of the synthesizer. there are 6 columns of vertically connected breadboard strips. by patching different combinations of the cables, you can create different sequences and rhythm.

 lastly, the audio out is a 1/4" (7mm) jack, and the whole thing is powered by a 9V battery.